jonathanw82/HydroBigTent/README.md

    <img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/Warm_vs_Cool_White-1.jpg" alt="light spectrum image"/>
  </div>

-After some time goggling, I found that even though plants don’t need yellow and green light for photosynthesis , there is some debate around whether green light help the plant push toxins out of the leaves, I have no clue if this is true however I decided to add some warm white leds in to mix it up however due to the wavelengths favouring the  red end of the spectrum, the plats stared to bolt early.
+After some time googling, I found that even though plants don’t need yellow and green light for photosynthesis , there is some debate around whether green light help the plant push toxins out of the leaves, I have no clue if this is true however I decided to add some warm white leds in to mix it up however due to the wavelengths favouring the  red end of the spectrum, the plats stared to bolt early.
 At this point I changed them for cool white leds, the difference was amazing and the plants shot into life, woodier stems and healthy looking leaves.

+## Air Extraction:
+I chose the RK100 Can-fan, as at the time was the most affordable however early on I realised it was for too powerful for what I needed as the tent caved in on itself when at full speed, it also made quite some noise, originally I put a cheap fan speed controller on it but due to the crude way they chopped the ac waveform it made the fan hum and drone.
+A proper speed controller was too expensive for the project.
+I did realise that half speed was ideal so I swapped out the fan speed controller for an 110v transformer I recycled from an old video game and it was a perfect extraction rate.

+I could have used the arduino on a PWM channel with a solidstate realy to regualte the fan speed but I was running out of space on the eerprom as it was.

 ### Nice to have:
 These features may be included in future releases of this application.